 Miami Vice (1984-1989) was a certified television hit, on which Mann was an executive producer, and its influence can be felt on the visual style and the wardrobe choices of MANHUNTER.
 Seeing Michael Mann in interviews, one can tell that he’s got quite a bit of style himself, rarely seen in simply a T-shirt and shorts.
 That stylishness transfers to his characters.
 His Will Graham is clad in bright colors and black jeans with a hip, mid-century, atomic fleck sport coat.
-The clothing stylings of Graham and Dollarhyde have a certain Miami Vice flavor to them, a result of Mann’s prodigious preparation and his laser focus upon all details of the story.
+The designer clothing of Graham and Dollarhyde have a certain Miami Vice flavor to them, a result of Mann’s prodigious preparation and his laser focus upon all details of the story.
 MANHUNTER had such a profound impact on me that I spent years looking for a blazer similar to Graham’s — eventually my mom found one on eBay for a steal.

 What truly drives MANHUNTER is its tension, which doesn’t necessarily ratchet up gradually, so much as it remains at a sustained level until the climax.
 Time is an enemy that our heroes are constantly fighting against.
 The opening scene, with it’s foreboding score, as Dollarhyde enters the Jacobi house, conjures that certain sense of dread which all human beings have felt at one time or another; the thought of an intruder in your home.
 It’s a very subtle moment that sets up the rest of the film.
 Dollarhyde’s murders occur on a lunar cycle, and the detectives have until each full moon to try and catch him.